sbchengyiwei/Vicky_Blog/Graph Theory/Union find.md

 ### 3-1 Check cycle

-> Check whether a given (undirected) graph contains a cycle or not : Union nodes by edges, if we find two nodes already connected without the given edge, then there is a cycle in this graph.
+> Check whether a given (undirected) graph contains a cycle or not: Union nodes by edges, if we find two nodes already connected without the given edge, then there is a cycle in this graph.

 - [684.
 Redundant Connection](https://leetcode.com/problems/redundant-connection/)